wvu-cs111/spring2017/assignment4/README.md

 5. Enter a message describing the changes being uploaded
 6. Enter your Github username and password
 7. Select "Commit and Push"

+If you are not confident with Git & Github, you should also save your code using other means.
+You may submit your code via Ecampus only as a last resort.